aws/aws-graviton-getting-started/rust.md

 ### Large-System Extensions (LSE)

-The Graviton2 processor in C6g[d], M6g[d], R6g[d], T4g, and C6gn instances has support
+The Graviton2 processor in C6g[d], C6gn, M6g[d], R6g[d], T4g, X2gd, Im4gn, Is4gen,
-for the Armv8.2 instruction set.
+and G5g instances has support for the Armv8.2 instruction set.
 Armv8.2 specification includes the large-system extensions (LSE) introduced in Armv8.1.
-LSE provides low-cost atomic operations.
+LSE provides low-cost atomic operations:

 LSE improves system throughput for CPU-to-CPU communication, locks, and mutexes.
 The improvement can be up to an order of magnitude when using LSE instead of load/store exclusives.
 LSE can be enabled in Rust and we've seen cases on